dylanmaenpaa/today-i-learned/README.md

 ### Checksums
 Small size data to verify if e.g. a file is not broken (which might happen during transmission or storage).
 A checksum function can be used, which can be like a hash function.

+## Software licenses

+### General Public License (GPL)
+If the GPL software is improved and released to the public, the altered source code must also be publically available under the GPL license.
+Organisations, companies or privately can use GPL software internally without ever releasing it to the public.

+### Lesser General Public License (LGPL)
+Developers and companies does not need to share their own source code when using non-modified LGPL software in their own software.
+However if the LGPL software is modified and publically distributed, the modified version needs to be under LGPL license aswell.

+### MIT license
+The MIT license is very permissive.
+Basically everything is allowed as long as you include the MIT copyright notice.